malachi-iot/j1939/doc/AddressResolution.md

 It is this author's opinion that [1.5] the usage of `Request for Address Claim` was recently expanded and verbiage was not fully aligned.

+#### 1.1.1.2.
+Implied Behaviors: Detecting ones' own address claim

+"A CA that is configured to receive messages that it transmits should be able to differentiate between Address Claimed messages received from itself and those received from other CAs" [1.5] 4.4.2

+This strongly implies that NAME is used to determine this equality, as there is no other means discussed in [1.5] to do so.

 #### 1.1.2.
 Timing Scenarios

 A 250ms timeout is sometimes observed in which time other CAs may contend this claim with their own `Address Claim` message.